 Why use the Bitnami WAMP Stack?

-Bitnami makes it easy to run WAMP Stack locally.
+Bitnami makes it easy to run WAMP locally.
 The Bitnami WAMP Stack is:

-We track every release of WAMP Stack and update our stack shortly after it's released.
+We track every release of WAMP and update our stack shortly after it's released.

 With the Bitnami WAMP Stack stack compiling, configuring and all of its dependencies are taken care of, so it works out-of-the-box.

-Reviews of Bitnami WAMP Stack Write a Review →
+Reviews of Bitnami WAMP Write a Review →

 I wanted a localhost setup on my Win8.1 laptop for the usual front-end development stuff, as well as the ability to install and play around with WordPress.